openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |LANG| does not support the iteration over object contents by the
 ``for .. in`` loop.
-Iteration over object properties at runtime is considered redundant as object layout cannot be changed at runtime after being known at compile time.
-For arrays, iterate with the regular ``for`` loop.
+Iteration over object properties at runtime is considered redundant as object layout is known at compile time, and cannot be changed at runtime after.
+You can iterate arrays with the regular ``for`` loop.

 |CB_BAD|
 ~~~~~~~~